-Thomas Reinsch, National Leader, World Soil Resources, Soil Science Division, Beltsville, Maryland, Jon Fripp, Civil Engineer, National Design, Construction, and Soil Mechanics Center, Ft.
+Thomas Reinsch, National Leader, World Soil Resources, Soil Sciences Division, Beltsville, Maryland, Jon Fripp, Civil Engineer, National Design, Construction, and Soil Mechanics Center, Ft.
 Worth, Texas, Cheryl Simmons, Natural Resources Specialist, Central National Technology Support Center, Ft.
 Worth, Texas, and Michael Kucera, Agronomist, National Soil Survey Center, Lincoln, Nebraska, have been requested by the Foreign Agricultural Service to provide technical assistance for activities under USDA’s “Improving Soil Fertility through Extension” and “Watershed Rehabilitation and Irrigation Improvement Demonstration” projects in Pakistan.
-Dates of travel are October 13 - 31.
+Dates of travel are January 23 – February 14.